-In this section, to provide a better insight of the usability of our mechanisms and to illustrate interesting trade-offs between reliability and cost, we present a graphical characterization of the master's utility, both in the SETI-like and the Contractor settings.
+In this section, in order to provide a better insight of the usability of our mechanisms, and to illustrate interesting trade-offs between reliability and cost, we provide a graphical characterization of the master's utility.
+Specifically we present and analyze various scenarios for the time-based and reply-based mechanisms, including the special case of reliable network (recall that in this case the two mechanisms converge), both in the SETI-like and the Contractor settings.